cdcepi/FluSight-forecasts/README.md

 * **TeamXX** is the team name/number
 * **YYYY-MM-DD** is the date of forecast submission

+### Forecast visualizations
+Until this season's webpage is up, visualizations of 2016-2017 forecasts will be housed on this repository for teams to access.

 ### Forecast structure
 Submissions are structured in an identical matter.
 Each submission consists of the following variables:
 * **Location:** location of forecast - either entire US or particular HHS Region